mariiaromaniuk/Mastermind/README.md

 ## Further Development
 * Utilize Google Cloud Text-to-Speech Java API and/or prerecorded audio files to help explain the current game state to players with vision loss.
-* Adjust the timer countdown according to the difficulty level.
 * Speed test for AI.

 ## How To Run